 4. Increasing Partner Participation

-Since more than 75% of the world’s commerce is through indirect sales, managing and supporting your partners is essential for business success.
+Since more than 75% of the world’s commerce goes through indirect sales, managing and supporting your partners is essential for business success.
 But although it is crucial, it’s not easy.
 The list of responsibilities is endless while time and resources are scarce.
 On top of that, only 15% of channel marketing efforts usually reach the end-user.
 That’s a lot of wasted time and money.
-Budget cuts and limited personnel will even further complicate things in 2022.
+Budget cuts and limited personnel will even further complicate things.

 Forrester’s research also found that only 20% of partners deliver 80% of all sales; the other 80% are not doing as good of a job as they could.
 So how do you get the other 80% to participate?